 Spellacy’s Square: named after the original property owner Thomas Spellacy.

-Spokane Walk: named after our sister city in Washington State in Western U.S.A.
+Spokane Walk: named after Limerick’s sister city in Washington State in Western U.S.A.

 Spitland: Mount Saint Lawrence Graveyard is located in this area